hwanhuh/Radiance-Fields-from-VGGSfM-Mast3r/README.md

 ## About VGGSfM and Mast3r

-###  VGGSfM: Visual Geometry Group Structure-from-Motion
+###  VGGSfM: Visual Geometry Grounded Deep Structure From Motion
 VGGSfM introduces a fully differentiable SfM pipeline, designed to integrate deep learning models into every stage of the SfM process.
 This method includes:
 - End-to-End Differentiability: The pipeline is fully differentiable, allowing for end-to-end training and optimization.
 - Superior Camera Reconstruction: Provides highly accurate camera parameter reconstruction, which is beneficial for downstream tasks like neural rendering.